GreenerFutureTech/MediaSurveyAuto/README.md

 Designed to allow for the easy collection and export of data required for my school project!

-The teacher gave us a .docx file of questions which we were supposed to send to 25 peopl each, with 4 people in the group.
+The teacher gave us a .docx file of questions which we were supposed to send to 25 people each, with 4 people in the group.

 Instead of forcing 100 people to mess with a .docx file, I built a website catered to mobile and desktop users to make the process as seamless as possible.